-Note: The backspace key is sometimes referred to as the rubout key, which is reference to a "rubout" key found on early terminal and computer keyboards.
-The rubout key performed the same function as today's backspace key.
+The Backspace key is sometimes referred to as the rubout key.
+The rubout key was on early terminal and computer keyboards; it performed the same function as today's backspace key.

 Where is the Backspace key?

-As seen in the picture to the right, the Backspace key always has an arrow that points to the left and is in the top-right portion of the keyboard.
-On Apple computers, the Backspace key is called 'delete' but performs the same function as the Backspace.
+As seen below, the Backspace key is located in the top-right portion of the keyboard's character keys section.
+On Apple computers, there is a "delete" key instead of Backspace, but performs the same function.

-Note: All keyboards having a Backspace key only have one Backspace key.
+All keyboards that utilize the Backspace key only have one.

-Does Backspace remove text from the left or right of cursor?
+Does Backspace remove text to the left or right of the cursor?

-The Backspace key really only has one function and that is to delete text to the left of the cursor.
+The Backspace key has one function: delete text to the left of the cursor.
 In some Internet browsers, you can also press the Backspace key to go back to the previous page.
-However, most browsers today use the shortcut key Alt+Back arrow to go back to the previous page.
+However, most browsers today use the shortcut combination Alt+left arrow key instead.

 Practice using the Backspace key

-Tip: Press and hold down Ctrl and press Backspace to delete one full word at a time, instead of deleting one character at a time.
+Like all other keys, Backspace can be combined with other modifier keys to create keyboard shortcuts.
+For example, you can press and hold the Ctrl key, and then press Backspace to delete one full word at a time, instead of one character.

-Tip: If you want to delete text in the middle of a sentence, click after the text you want to delete and press the Backspace key until the text is deleted.
-For example, in the sentence above, you could click after "example" and press the Backspace key until that word is deleted.
+To delete text in the middle of a sentence, click to place your text cursor immediately after the text you want to delete.
+Then, press Backspace until the text is erased.
+For example, in the sentence above, you could click after the word "example" and press the Backspace key until it is deleted.